dotnet/AspNetCore.Docs/aspnetcore/client-side/blazor/introduction/index.md

 The [.NET Standard](/dotnet/standard/net-standard) is a formal specification of .NET APIs that are intended to be available on all .NET implementations.
 Mono on WebAssembly supports `netstandard2.0` or higher. .NET Standard class libraries can be shared across server code and in browser-based apps.

 Browsers support the APIs that developers use to build web apps.
 Not all .NET APIs are callable from the browser.
 For example, arbitrary TCP sockets can't be accessed in a browser, so [System.Net.Sockets.TcpListener](/dotnet/api/system.net.sockets.tcplistener) can't perform any useful task.
-For BCL APIs that don't apply to a given platform, the BCL throws a [PlatformNotSupported](/dotnet/api/system.platformnotsupportedexception) exception.
+For BCL APIs that don't apply to a given platform, the BCL throws a [PlatformNotSupportedException](/dotnet/api/system.platformnotsupportedexception).

 ## JavaScript/TypeScript interop